Charlotte Montgomery: Early years

 Montgomery was born in Stockholm, Sweden, as the second of three daughters to Henry and Barbro Montgomery.
 She is granddaughter of Ragnar Söderberg (1900–1974), who was a well-known businessman in Sweden and founder of one of Sweden's biggest investment companies.

-In 1971, at 12 years and 10 months old, Montgomery suddenly quit tennis, where she was a promising talent, and tried golf, supported by her mother.
+In 1971, at 12 years and 10 months of age, Montgomery suddenly quit tennis, where she was a promising talent, and tried golf, supported by her mother.

 From her early golfing years, through the main part of her amateur career, Montgomery represented Royal Drottningholm Golf Club, situated close to the royal palace Drottningholm, outside Stockholm, in the surroundings were the family used to spend the summers.
 Montgomery later also came to represent Falsterbo Golf Club.

 Her nine years younger sister Alexandra, also reached youth elite level in Swedish golf.

 Her mother Barbro was member of the board of the Swedish Golf Federation 1979–1986 and served as non-playing captain of the ladies' national junior team 1977–1979 and the ladies'national team 1979–1986.